alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Use Yarn instead of NPM
 - [ ] Use Axios instead of fetch
-- [ ] Adds preload tags for faster loading
+- [ ] Adds preload tags for faster loading of scripts
 - [ ] Check if the flowbite JS file can be imported from node_modules

 ## TODO

 - [ ] Fork the branch for the FEIM presentation and freeze it
+- [ ] Django DRF Caching (either Redis or Memcached)
+- [ ] Setup Postgres (Only during using auth)
+- [ ] When deleting an excell, update the active CSV's to a previous version

+## 04/13/2025

-- [ ] Add Sections - Extract the names from the XSLX file.
-This will require some template changes
+- [x] Add Sections - Extract the names from the XSLX file.
+This will require some template changes.
+Make sure that the sections are tagged by ID so users can link then (or bookmark them)
 - [ ] Add alert when there is still Excel files in processing
-- [ ] When deleting an excell, update the active CSV's to a previous version

 ## 04/12/2025